Please note the information below is for road traffic accident claims only.

-No. All the costs of physiotherapy and any other medical treatment that we recommend will be passed over to the other side’s insurance company for payment.
-At no point will you ever receive a bill for physiotherapy, medication or any treatments, so you have one less thing to worry about.
+All the costs of physiotherapy and any other medical treatment that we recommend will be passed over to the other side’s insurance company for payment.

 What Does No Win No Fee Actually Mean?

-It’s simple.
-When you instruct one of our expert solicitors to make a claim on your behalf, it won’t cost you a penny.
-So in the unlikely event that we handle your case and your claim is unsuccessful, we won’t charge you a thing.
-When your claim is successful, we take our fees from the amount that you are awarded before we pay the compensation into your bank account, so you never have to deal with legal bills or any hidden costs.
+It’s simple, in the unlikely event that we handle your case and your claim is unsuccessful, we won’t charge you a thing.
+When your claim is successful, we take our fees from the amount that you are awarded before we pay the compensation into your bank account.

 We limit the costs we can charge on your case under the terms of our Conditional Fee Agreement.
 This means that however much work we need to do to settle your claim we will never charge you more than 25% of the total compensation you are awarded.
 The result is that you get the best possible service whilst retaining the majority of your compensation, without ever having to worry about finding the money to pay an unexpected hefty legal bill.